Oh these cookies. These soft, chewy, stuffed-full-of-add-ins cookies.

 To get the (quick and easy) recipe, click through to my friend Zainab’s blog, Blahnik Baker, where I am guest posting for her while she works on a huge presentation for work.
 (Or just scroll down.)

 And, psst, don’t forget, you don’t have to go out and buy any oat flour to make these; it’s so easy to make your own!

 - 2 large very ripe bananas, thoroughly mashed

-- ⅓ cup vegan or regular butter, melted and slightly cooled
+- 1/3 cup coconut oil or butter, melted and slightly cooled

 - 1 large egg (or 1 flax egg if vegan), lightly beaten

 - 1 cup rolled oats

 - 1/2 cup chocolate chips

 - 1/2 cup raisins

 - Line 2 baking sheets with parchment or a nonstick pad.